NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Work-With-Hyperspectral-Data-In-R/Work-With-Hyperspectral-Data-In-R.md

 <figure class="half">
     <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/RGBImage_2.png">
     <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/RGBImage_2.png"
     alt="RGB image of the SJER field site.
 At the top right of the image, there is dark, brackish water.
 Scattered throughout the image, there are several trees.
 At the center of the image, there is a baseball field, with low grass.
-At the bottom left of the image, there is a parking lot and some buildings with highly reflective surfaces, and adjacent to it is a section of a gravel lot.">
+At the bottom left of the image, there is a parking lot and some buildings with highly reflective surfaces, and adjacent to it is a section of a gravel lot." width=400>
     </a>
     <a href="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/SJER_Flipped.png">
     <img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/hyperspectral-general/SJER_Flipped.png"
     alt="Plot of log transformed reflectance values for the b34 image previously plotted.
 Applying the log to the image increases the contrast making it look more like an image by factoring out those larger values.
 While an improvement, the image is still far from great.
 The proper way to adjust an image is by applying an image stretch.
-The log transformed image appears flipped because when R reads in the dataset, it reads them as: Columns x Bands x Rows, as opposed to the RGB image on the left which has dimensions as Bands x Rows x Columns.">
+The log transformed image appears flipped because when R reads in the dataset, it reads them as: Columns x Bands x Rows, as opposed to the RGB image on the left which has dimensions as Bands x Rows x Columns." width=400>
     </a>
     <figcaption>Top: The image as it should look.
 Bottom: the image that we outputted from the code above.
 Notice a difference?</figcaption>
 </figure>